Glutathione | Compounded Injectable

 Before Taking Glutathione, Tell Your Healthcare Provider if You:

-Have a history of sulfa or sulfur sensitivity
+Have asthma or a history of bronchospasm

-Are pregnant, breastfeeding, or planning pregnancy
+Are pregnant, planning pregnancy, or breastfeeding

 Possible Side Effects